The Call for Papers for the upcoming Researcher to Reader Conference is OPEN.

 Anyone can be a contributor to the programme

-Proposals can be made, and sessions can be given, by any individual member, or members, of the research, publishing and library community, whatever their institutional or organisational affiliation.
+Proposals can be made, and sessions can be given, by any individual member or members of the research, publishing and library community, whatever their institutional or organisational affiliation.
 Contributors who are employed by commercial organisations are encouraged to participate, but corporate proposals prepared by marketing or PR departments on behalf of their corporate colleagues will not be accepted.

 Sales messages are not permitted except in the Lightning Talks